-At orientation for new students and employees, as well as in January of each year, each student and employee is informed of the school's campus security report, procedures, and safety practices.
+During the first week of new class, at orientation for new students and employees, as well as in of each year, each student and employee is informed of the school's campus security report, procedures, and safety practices.
 We also review with students and employees the need to be responsible for their own security and safety at all times.
-In January of each year, we bring a local law enforcement official into the school to review how to protect yourself against crime, how to be responsible for your own safety, and how to protect yourself against sexual assault.
+The orientation includes training on emergency procedures, preventing crime, how to protect oneself and others from sexual assault, the Violence Against Women Act, and Title IX.
+In of each year, we bring a local law enforcement official into the school to review how to protect yourself against crime, how to be responsible for your own safety, and how to protect yourself against sexual assault.